-Discriminatory policies such as redlining have caused low-income neighborhoods to have much less green space than well-off neighborhoods.
-At the same time, these communities often fear that adding parks and open space will increase property values and thereby contribute to further displacement.
+Racist policies such as redlining have caused low-income neighborhoods to have much less green space than well-off neighborhoods.
+At the same time, communities of color often fear that adding parks and open space will increase property values and thereby contribute to further displacement.
 This leaves them with a false choice between housing stability and access to nature.

-We propose to create a land conservancy led by people of color that acts as an accredited representative of marginalized communities and allows them to:
+This is why Community Land Conservancy wants to create a land conservancy led by people of color that acts as an accredited representative of marginalized communities and enables us to:

 - Acquire, own and design public open space to serve the needs of their community